 Older people (you know, millennials) are open to using them, especially the less trendy terms like “pressed” or “send me.”
 But then millennials are often taken with business jargon, which I’ve bored you with by now since I’ve written about it so many times (see “At the End of the Day”).
 I’m even planning another post soon called “Looping, Roping, Circling Back.”
 That’s what happens when you work in a business school.

-Again, there is a business version of mispronunciation, although the problem isn’t mispronunciation but people stringing together bits of information in ways that have little or no concrete reality.
+Mispronunciation occurs in business, although the problem isn’t mispronunciation but people stringing bits of information together in ways that have little to do with reality.
 I watch their lips move but get lost in the minutiae.
-This happened just the other day when someone was describing contract law to me.
-It reminded me of the last law school class I sat in on years ago on the topic of estoppels.
+This happened the other day while someone described contract law to me.
+It reminded me of the last law school class I attended years ago on the topic of estoppels.
 I thought they were talking about a horse race.

 It’s getting harder to figure out what people are trying to tell me.
 Yet, I still hold to the belief that if you can’t explain it to a fifth grader, you don’t really know it yourself.
 Help me, Professor Feynman.